 - Celebrating the 200th anniversary of the University of Warsaw Botanic Garden - A special session to celebrate 200 anniversary of University of Warsaw Botanic Garden will also be held during the Congress.

 BGCI are delighted to be able to offer scholarships to support delegates to participate in the 10th International Congress on Education in Botanic Gardens.
 This funding has been made possible through the Sylvia Scholarship Fund.

 Abstracts can be submitted from Monday 04 December 2017 to Sunday 18 March 2018.
 Abstracts can be submitted via the congress website.
 For more information visit the congress website or download the attached document: Call for abstracts.

-We have a small number of major sponsorships available, this is an exciting opportunity to promote your organisation and/or products, and be part of an international congress that brings the botanic garden community together to share knowledge, discuss new approaches and technology and explore the role that botanic gardens have to play in raising awareness of plant conservation.
+We have a number of sponsorship packages available, this is an exciting opportunity to promote your organisation and/or products, and be part of an international congress that brings the botanic garden community together to share knowledge, discuss new approaches and technology and explore the role that botanic gardens have to play in raising awareness of plant conservation.
 For more information please contact Helen Miller.

 For more information about the 10th International Congress on Education in Botanic Gardens please visit the congress website.